Amazing historical charm and architecture. Explore a familiar but exotic feel of Medieval towns with Bohemian charm of Kalamaja

 In 1885, the Neo-Roman-style Great Choral Synagogue opened, to the delight of the 1,000-strong community.
 By the eve of World War II, the city’s Jewish population had doubled, with 5,000 Jews in the country overall.

 During World War II, the Jewish community that had existed in Tallinn was all but wiped out, and its Synagogue bombed.
 By 1942, the Nazis had murdered those who remained, and Estonia was the first state declared Judenfrei.
 The war over, Jews returned to Estonia, attracted by a comparatively high standard of living and the absence of official anti-Semitism, prevalent by the Soviet empire.

 It was only after Estonia regained independence in 1991 that a real Jewish religious community was re-established here.
 It started with a cultural center, then a Jewish school.
 In 2000, following the appointment of Rabbi Shmuel Kot as the chief rabbi of Estonia, a prayer center was set up in a nearby building.

 Most of Estonia’s 2,000 Jews, including 700 Holocaust survivors, reside in Tallinn.
 More and more of them are participating at every level of Jewish communal life, made easier by abundant social and religious services that are on hand.

-Our second part of the tour as part of the Tallinn Jewish History tour will be in the Old Town.
+Our second part of the Tallinn walking tour is Old Town.